 Our strength is to support the aviation industry by providing the technical expertise they need in gas applications.
 Used in the fabrication of components and the upkeep of aircraft, our gases are compatible with new lightweight composite materials.

 Selected for numerous military aviation programs, the Air Liquide OBOGS will soon equip more than half of all new generation aircraft.
-In the near future, OBOGS could also become the equipment of choice for civil aircraft.
+OBOGS is also an equipment of choice for civil aircraft.

 Lastly, Air Liquide designs and manufactures Protective Breathing Equipment – or PBE – protective smoke hoods that are specially designed for use by commercial aircraft cabin crews in a toxic atmosphere following an on-board incident (smoke/fire, cabin contaminated by toxic fumes, etc.).
 These smoke hoods, which use compressed aviation grade oxygen, protect flight crew personnel from toxic inhalation and ensure the autonomy required to function during incident-related evacuation procedures.
 The hood is made of Nomex, a flame- and heat-resistant fabric, and features a polycarbonate visor treated with an anti-fog, anti-scratch coating.
 It is quickly donned with no prior adjustment needed and its phonic membrane ensures constant communication with available on-board resources.